nickisnoble/craft-supplies/readme.md

   1. open `~/.homestead/Homestead.yaml`
   1. add the paths to your public key under `keys` and private key under `authorize`

-### Local install
+### Local setup

 1. clone this repo
+1. get the latest version of Craft
+  1. run ``
-1. run `$ npm install`
+1. run `$ npm install && bower install`
+1. create a local mysql db
 1. update your homestead settings:
   1. open `~/.homestead/Homestead.yaml`
-  1. add the folders (adjust paths to match your setup), local url, and database for the site (see below)
+  1. add the folders (adjust paths to match your setup), local url, and database for the site (see example below)
-1. add `192.168.10.10 yoursite.dev` to `/etc/hosts`
+1. add `192.168.56.102 yoursite.dev` to `/etc/hosts`
 1. launch the vagrant box `homestead up`
 1. go to [the site admin](http://yoursite.dev/admin) in your browser.
-If you see a monkey, you did it right!
+If you see a monkey, Craft is working!

 ```
 // Example homestead.yaml snippet